purxiz/ghoulgrinder/README.md

 GRANT ALL PRIVILEGES ON ghoulgrinder . * TO 'ghoulgrinder'@'localhost';
 FLUSH PRIVILEGES;
 ```
-Do note we really shouldn't grant all privileges, but that's a better coding practice thing so I'm just an idiot.
+Do note we really shouldn't grant all privileges, but we can add more granular control as it becomes necessary